CouponAI-ai/CouponAISmartFinder/replit.md

 - Mobile-first priority with single-column layouts on mobile, grid layouts on larger screens
 - Emphasis on scannable information with discount amounts as visual anchors
 - Minimum 44px tap targets for touch optimization
-- Custom typography hierarchy using Inter/DM Sans fonts with extrabold discount displays
+- Purple/blue gradient theme using Inter/DM Sans fonts with extrabold discount displays

 **State Management:**
 - React Query handles all server state with automatic caching and invalidation